Table of Contents

-As you walk along, your dog stops to smell every mailbox, fire hydrant, tree trunk and even the neighbor dog’s droppings.
+As you walk along, your dog stops to smell every mailbox, fire hydrant, tree trunk, and even the neighbor dog’s droppings.

 You shrug it off as normal territory marking behavior and get into a routine with your dog.

-But, if you start to notice your dog has been getting you up a couple times at night and has been going much more frequently during the day, there may be a problem.
+But, if you start to notice your dog has been getting you up a couple of times at night and has been going much more frequently during the day, there may be a problem.

 The change has been so noticeable that you are now wondering if this is a sign that something is wrong and you should call the vet.

 Frequent Urination In Dogs

-what it means and what you should do
+what it means, and what you should do

-You may be wondering what is the typical amount of times your dog should be urinating or marking throughout the course of the day?
-The idea is to know what is normal for your dog.
+You may be wondering what the typical number of times your dog should be urinating or marking throughout the day is.

 Most dogs need to urinate every 4 to 6 hours, though many dogs will go as long as 8 to 12 hours holding their urine while their owners go out to work.

 The amount of times your dog has to go will also vary based on diet, activity level, and water intake.

 Age can affect dog urination schedules as well.
-Puppies, older dogs and dogs on certain medications will need to go out much more often.
+Puppies, older dogs, and dogs on certain medications will need to go out much more often.

 When to Call the Vet

-Frequent urination in dogs can be the first sign of many serious health problems, so once you have an established routine with your dog, if your dog is asking to go out more often without any changes in diet or exercise that can account for this change, then you need to see this as a serious issue to call the vet about.
+Frequent urination in dogs can be the first sign of many serious health problems, so once you have an established routine with your dog if your dog is asking to go out more often without any changes in diet or exercise, that can account for this change, then you need to see this as a serious issue to call the vet about.

 You should keep track of any changes in the amount, smell, color and if your dog seems uncomfortable or is straining while urinating.

 Your veterinarian will schedule an appointment and run tests on your dog’s urine to get a specific diagnosis.

 Polydipsia and Polyuria

-As you go over your dog’s medical history with your veterinarian, he or she may bring up several new terms associated with your dog’s condition like polydipsia and polyuria.
+As you review your dog’s medical history with your veterinarian, he or she may bring up several new terms associated with your dog’s condition, such as polydipsia and polyuria.

-While your dog is at the veterinarian’s office a full examination will be given and your dog will be observed to determine the amount of water intake and urination.
+While your dog is at the veterinarian’s office, a full examination will be given, and your dog will be observed to determine the amount of water intake and urination.

 While frequent urination in dogs is easy to spot, finding the underlying cause can be a bit tricky.